IssaAboudi/rustwrd/README.md

 found [here](https://viewsourcecode.org/snaptoken/kilo/index.html) by [Salvatore Sanfilippo](https://github.com/antirez).

 I wrote this completely from scratch in Rust using the guide and supporting documentation websites as reference.
+Reading/Writing to a file was done on my own - wheras stuff I've never done before like sending escape sequences, and setting terminal flags were copied and translated from C into Rust.

 ## Steps to build: